named-dodo/php-displaymanager/README.md

 3. Get a copy of this code on your disk.
 4. Go to the first TTY and log in.
 (Control+Alt+F1)
 5. Navigate to the folder containing this README.
-6. Adjust the resolution in `displaymanager.php` accordingly.
-7. Run ./start.sh (You can abort by pressing the scroll wheel.)
+6. Run ./start.sh (You can abort by pressing the scroll wheel.)

 ## Rules